 Dental implants are a reliable, long-term solution to missing teeth that allow you to fully restore the function and appearance of your smile.
-Located in Bedford, and Argyle, Texas, Mark Studer, DDS, and his team provide safe and highly-effective dental implant restorations.
+Located in Bedford, Texas, Mark Studer, DDS, and his team provide safe and highly-effective dental implant restorations.
 To find out if dental implants are the right solution for you, book an appointment by phone, or request one online today.

 A dental implant is a type of tooth restoration that consists of a metal tooth root as well as an artificial tooth.
 The metal tooth root is a post made from titanium that’s surgically placed in the jaw bone.
 The replacement tooth root allows for a sturdy, reliable restoration that feels, functions, and appears just like your natural tooth.

 If you have missing teeth, dental implants can help you avoid a number of complications with your oral health.
 Because your teeth are designed to work together, the remaining teeth in your mouth tilt and shift to compensate for the space left by missing teeth.
 These changes eventually affect the alignment of your teeth and can alter the way you speak and eat.
 Missing teeth can also cause changes to the shape of your face as your jawbone shrinks and rotates.

 Replacing your missing teeth with implants allows you to preserve the structure and alignment of your teeth and avoid unwanted changes to your jaw bone and facial shape.
 Unlike other forms of tooth restoration, like dentures and bridges, dental implants are fully supported by surgically placed titanium posts that won’t slip, become loose, or cause damage to nearby teeth or bone.
 Dental implants are secure and allow you to eat and speak with confidence.

 The process begins with the removal of your damaged teeth.
 Depending on the status of your gums and jawbone, you may require a bone or gum graft to ensure there is enough tissue to support the implant.
 The next step is placing the metal tooth root.